Bwari: Climate

-Temperatures in the climate range from 59 °F to 93°F, rarely falling below or above 100 °F, and there are two hot, humid seasons that alternate with hot, partly overcast ones.
+Temperatures in the climate range from 59 °F to 93°F, rarely falling above 100 °F, and there are two hot, humid seasons that alternate with hot, partly overcast ones.

 Average Temperature

 The average daily maximum temperature during the 2.4-month hot season, which runs from January 30 to April 12, is above 90 °F. March is the hottest month in Bwari, with an average high temperature of 92 °F and low temperature of 69 °F. The average daily maximum temperature during the 3.5-month cool season, which runs from June 21 to October 4, is below 82 °F. December is the coldest month of the year in Bwari, with an average high temperature of 87 °F and low temperature of 60 °F.